zatserkl/edgar-analytics-az/README.md

 # Programming remarks

+The code is written in Python 3.6.
+The code uses feature of dictionary in the Python 3 to keep the input order of the elements.

 File stream: We avoid reading the whole file into memory and return generators for each line.

 Field indices: we select the field of interest following the order in the header.